nicholas-johnson/summarise/README.md

 # Summarise

-Summarise is a small gem which extends String, allowing you to create summaries of strings while respecting word boundaries, something I need to do a lot.
+Summarise is a small gem which extends String, allowing you to create summaries of strings and html fragments while respecting word boundaries, something I need to do a lot.

 ## Usage